 Bend, OR 97703

 For DPP students partnering with Central Oregon Community College you will be receiving your advising from your OSU-Cascades Academic Advisor.
-Your first advising appointment will be once you have been admitted and signed up for a START orientation session.
+Once you have been admitted you will recieve information for next steps and START advising and registration.

 Use the COCC Transfer Guides, COCC Bacc Core Guide and work with your OSU-Cascades advisor to plan for COCC and OSU courses.
 COCC-DPP admitted students do not have an assigned COCC advisor, their OSU-Cascades advisor serves as the advisor for COCC and OSU-Cascades.
 Contact your advisor if you have a COCC advising hold.